A Selection Of Weird & Disturbing Medieval Manuscript Art

 Weird Medieval Art 2 - Bonnacon

-Modern humans like a good laugh, and medieval humans were no different, although they probably had quite a bit more to complain about than we do now.
+Modern humans like a good laugh, and medieval humans were no different.

-When things are going wrong, laughter is often the only respite you’ll get: people are covered in pustules and all you have to eat are turnips, there’s nothing else you can do but smile.
+When things are going wrong, laughter is often your only respite: people are covered in pustules and all you have to eat are turnips, there’s nothing else you can do.

 Weird Medieval Art - 2 - Goreleston Psalter